team-cake/grid-layouts-practice/README.md

 ## Project Status

 Project is: _in progress_
 At the moment the website is not finished yet!
+Need to work on some responsive design :)

 ---